xkmato/uvocollab/README.md

 # UvoCollab

-**Connect with legends in the music industry.**
+**Connect with legends in the music and podcast industries.**

-UvoCollab is a curated marketplace and collaboration platform that bridges emerging artists ("New Artists") with verified music industry professionals ("Legends").
-The platform provides secure transactions, legal contract generation, and a project management hub for music collaborations.
+UvoCollab is a curated marketplace and collaboration platform that bridges emerging artists ("New Artists") and podcasters with verified music and podcast industry professionals ("Legends").
+The platform provides secure transactions, legal contract generation, and a project management hub for music and podcast collaborations.

 ## 🎵 What is UvoCollab?